Students and other Lab Members

 Michael joined the lab in fall 2015, focused on demography of Merriam's turkeys in the northern Black Hills of South Dakota.
 Information from Michael's project has informed management and harvest regulations of this species.
 We collaborated with Dr. Chad Lehman from SD Game, Fish, and Parks, the agency funding the project.

 Michael defended his thesis in November 2018.
-After graduating, he worked with biologists from USGS and is now an area biologist for Montana Fish, Wildlife and Parks.
+After graduating, he worked with biologists from USGS and is now a wildlife biologist for Montana Fish, Wildlife and Parks.

 Past Undergraduate Students